ruuda/sempervivum/README.md

 Sempervivum is a plant watering tracker.
 It reminds you when to water your plants based on a per-plant schedule.

+## Building

+Sempervivum is written in Haskell and builds with [Stack][stack].
+You can set up a local development environment with all dependencies with [Nix][nix].

+    nix run --command stack build
+    nix run --command stack exec sempervivum

 ## Future work

  * **v1**: A server-side rendered app backed by a server side database.